 induces a conformal block structure on $A^HA$, which is a square matrix with $\ell$ rows and $\ell$ columns of $\nb \times \nb$ blocks.
 A Jacobi step selects a pair of block indices $(i,j)$ and solves the $2\nb \times 2\nb$ Hermitian eigenvalue problem

 where $\Lambda \in \Ctnbtnb$ is diagonal.
 The matrix $\Js{i}{j}{k}$ is embedded into the unitary matrix

 and, as in previous cases, the update $\Ak[k+1] = \Ak \Jl{i}{j}{k}$ completes the step.

-Drmač~\cite{drma09} shows that it is not necessary to solve the eigenvalue problem~\eqref{eq:block-gram} exactly: the one-sided Jacobi SVD method with row- or column-cyclic pivoting is globally convergent, even when the matrix has repeated or clustered singular values, as long as each $\Js{i}{j}{k}$ satisfies the following two properties. \begin{enumerate}[label=P\arabic*., ref=P\arabic*] \item $1 \ge \sigma_{\min}(J_{1,1}) = \sigma_{\min}(J_{2,2}) \ge \gamma_{i,j}$, for some constant $\gamma_{i,j}$ that depends only on the size of the diagonal blocks.
-This property is called the \emph{uniformly bounded cosines} (UBC) property after \cite[Def.~2.4]{drma09}. \item $\off(\Js{i}{j}{k}^H G_{i,j} \Js{i}{j}{k}) \le \rho \off(G_{i,j})$, for $0 \le \rho < 1$.
+Drmač~\cite{drma09} shows that it is not necessary to solve the eigenvalue problem~\eqref{eq:block-gram} exactly: the one-sided Jacobi SVD method with row- or column-cyclic pivoting is globally convergent, even when the matrix has repeated or clustered singular values, as long as each $\Js{i}{j}{k}$ satisfies the following two properties. \begin{enumerate}[label=P\arabic*., ref=P\arabic*] \item $1 \ge \sigma_{\min}(J_{1,1}) = \sigma_{\min}(J_{2,2}) \ge \gamma$, for some positive constant $\gamma$ that depends only on the size of the diagonal blocks.
+This property is called the \emph{uniformly bounded cosines} (UBC) property after \cite[Def.~2.4]{drma09}. \item $\off\big(\Js{i}{j}{k}^H G_{i,j} \Js{i}{j}{k}\big) \le \rho \off(G_{i,j})$, for $0 \le \rho < 1$ independent of $k$.
 In other words, the transformation must reduce the off-norm of the block $G_{i,j}$.
 For $\rho = 0$, we obtain that $\Js{i}{j}{k}$ contains the eigenvectors of $G_{i,j}$. \end{enumerate} These results were extended by Hari~\cite{hari21} to the generalized eigenvalue problem and to the larger class of generalized serial orderings.
 Hari and Begović Kovač~\cite{beha17} established the convergence of both cyclic and quasi-cyclic block Jacobi methods under very general assumptions on the block partition and the pivot structure, thereby unifying and extending earlier results.
 The structural conditions required for convergence of the generalized serial pivot orderings in the real case can be transferred---appropriately modified---to the complex setting~\cite{beha24}.